ULHPC/tutorials/gpu/openacc/OpenACC-Tutorial/README.md

 * Step 1: application preparation, initialize the memories on both CPU and GPU
 * Step 2: transfer the data to GPU
 * Step 3: do the computation on the GPU
-* Step 4: transfer the data back to CPU
+* Step 4: transfer the data back to the CPU
 * Step 5: finalize the application and delete the memories on both CPU and GPU

 ![](./Nvidia-cpu-gpu-parallel.png)